 char ssid = ""; char pass = "";

-Here, I have used SoftwareSerial library for the serial communication with the LoRa module.
-So do not disconnect the LoRa module from microcontroller while uploading the code and during the booting process.
+Here, I have used the SoftwareSerial library for the serial communication with the LoRa module.
+So do not disconnect the LoRa module from the microcontroller while uploading the code and during the booting process.

 AT commands used to configure the Lora modules